-The night before the race, Jan sent us the following email and one thing that's really interesting is just how much carbohydrate energy he is taking on to fuel his efforts racing at such a high intensity for such a long period of time.
-Especially given that a 3 hour bike ride is considered an 'easy day' between races in the life of a pro!
-So, here’s the insight from Jan…
+The one thing that's really interesting is just how much carbohydrate energy he's taking on to fuel his efforts when racing at a high intensity and duration (especially given that a three-hour bike ride is considered an 'easy day' between races in the life of a pro!).

-It’s the evening before Milano-San Remo.
-The day before a race is all about carbo loading, we reduce the training volume in the days before the start.
-This year I did Tirreno Adriatico and I had 3 days to recover before Milano-San Remo.
-The day after Tirreno Adriatico I took a full day off and we traveled to Milano.
-Yesterday we rode for 3 hours and after that I started to increase my carb intake in my meals.
+The day before a race is all about carb-loading and we reduce the training volume in the days before the start.
+Two days out from a race we might ride for three hours and after that I start to increase my carb intake in my meals.

-I rode in the team with Chris Horner in 2012/13, who had a quite different approach to in-race fuelling.
-During the race he only ever wanted to eat snickers and drink Coca Cola!
-He would ask the guy that had to stay with him in the race "hey, can you get a snickers and a coke for me at the team car”…
+On a side note, I rode in a team with Chris Horner in 2012/13 and he had a quite different approach to in-race fuelling.
+During the race he only ever wanted to eat Snickers and drink Coca Cola!
+He would ask the guy that had to stay with him in the race, "hey, can you get a Snickers and a coke for me at the team car?"

 When the race is over I’ll have a soft drink, a recovery shake and some rice or some other carb-rich food prepared by the bus driver.

 At dinner if I have a choice I’ll tend to have a steak.
-The long effort I’ve put in during the day needs to be compensated with the right amount of protein and I love a good steak, especially as it goes well with a good glass of red wine (my favourite reward when it all went well…)
+The long effort I’ve put in during the day needs to be compensated for with the right amount of protein and I love a good steak, especially as it goes well with a glass of red wine (my favourite reward when a race has gone well…).

-Stay tuned for more insights from elite athletes using PH!
+Stay tuned for more insights from Team Sunweb!